goncaloperalta/Projeto-Industrial/README.md

 Since this is the first time, it may take some minutes to finish building.
 After that you should see on port `:3000` the home page of the interface running, meaning the system is ready.

 ## Interacting with the system
 The main way to interact with the system is to use the web interface on port `:3000`, however you can also use the a RESTful API on port `:8000`.
-On the **API Reference** page of the web interface you can see all the endpoints, what the returns are and a sample code to use it.
+On the **API Reference** page of the web interface you can see all the endpoints, what the returns are and a sample code to use it, you can also view the [api-reference.pdf](documents/api-reference.pdf) file which contains the same content.

 The API is independent of the web interface and can be run without it but the opposite is not possible.